Ah yes — the great divide.

-I’ve got a long explanation here, but read to the very end and I promise you it will be worth it.
+I’ve got a long rich versus poor explanation here, but read to the very end — I promise you, it will be worth it.

 Otherwise, here’s a captivating infographic that gives a great summary of what I’m going to be talking about below.

 You can be a victim or you can be rich, but you can’t be both.
 Here are 13 reasons why…You can be a victim or you can be rich, but you can’t be both.
 Here are 13 reasons why.
 Click To Tweet

 1. Rich people play the money game to win.
 Poor people play the money game to not lose.

 The goal of truly rich people is to have massive wealth and for many of them, it’s to help a lot of people.

 One of the principles we teach in our programs is, “If you shoot for the stars, you’ll at least hit the moon.”
 Poor people don’t even shoot for the ceiling in their house, and then they wonder why they’re not successful.

 2. Rich people are committed to being rich.
 Poor people want to be rich.

 The number one reason most people don’t get what they want is that they don’t know what they want.
 Rich people are totally clear that they want wealth.
 They are unwavering in their desire.
 They are fully committed to creating wealth.
 As long as it’s legal, moral, and ethical, they will do whatever it takes to have wealth.
 Rich people do not send mixed messages to the universe.
 Poor people do.